wlerin/feralfilehosting/Feral Wiki/HTTP/Host a virtual host on your Feral slot/readme.md

 Add this new Record.

-Note: Activating domains can take up to 24 hours while the DNS propagates fully.
+**Important Note:** Activating domains can take up to 24 hours while the DNS propagates fully.
 This is beyond Feral's control and you should consider changing your DNS servers if your ISP is taking too long to acknowledge the changes.

 [Google DNS](https://developers.google.com/speed/public-dns/)